issoupadrink/cardano-rest-api-tests/README.md

 ## How does the project work?

 The tests are ran as part of the docker container so that I can ensure they work as part of CI.
 The results are hosted on an nginx web server which is accessed through port 80.
-[TravisCI](https://travis-ci.org/github/issoupadrink/cardano-rest-tests) runs these tests against `cardano-rest` whenever its updated.
-You can download the respective container that was used to test a particular commit from `DockerHub` and view its results.

 ### Configuration